kacperkapusciak/manage-jargon-fullstack/README.md

 Here are some user stories that describe some functionality of a React/Redux app, enabling a user to add, edit and delete 'jargon' items from the database.

 ## Read
-As an admin I want to see all available 'jargon' terms in the database.
+As ~~an admin~~ a registered user I want to see all available 'jargon' terms in the database.

 ## Add
 As an admin I want to add a new 'jargon' item to the database.